huggingface/diffusers/docs/source/en/using-diffusers/conditional_image_generation.md

 </Tip>

-You can do this in 🤗 Diffusers in two steps:
+You can generate images from a prompt in 🤗 Diffusers in two steps:

 1. Load a checkpoint into the [`AutoPipelineForText2Image`] class, which automatically detects the appropriate pipeline class to use based on the checkpoint: